-INTERNATIONAL INSTITUTE OF ISLAMIC CIVILISATION AND MALAY WORLD (ISTAC)
+INTERNATIONAL INSTITUTE OF ISLAMIC THOUGHT AND CIVILISATION (ISTAC-IIUM)

 Established in 1987 by luminary scholar Syed Muhammad Naquib al-Attas, the multilingual library comprises a wide range of collections in Islamic languages (Arabic, Persian, Turkish, Malay, Urdu) and western languages(English, French, German, Spanish, Greek and Latin).
 It is an academic library with over 140,000 collections in all sciences including rare manuscripts such as Kitab al-Tafhim li-Awa'il Sina'at al-Tanjim of the famous 10th century astronomer Abu Rayhan al-Biruni (973-1048CE).
 This is the earliest known Persian example of the first major work on the mathematical science dated 1197 CE.